 Allison Zieve is an expert in administrative law, public health law, open government law, federal preemption, and class action standards, as well as Supreme Court practice.

 Michael T. Kirkpatrick's practice areas include constitutional law, civil rights, class actions, administrative law, and open government.

 Wendy Liu is an attorney at Public Citizen Litigation Group, where her practice areas include open government, consumer law, and access to courts.

 Adina Rosenbaum is an expert in issues of administrative law, federal preemption, open government, and appellate litigation.

 Nandan Joshi's practice areas include consumer law; access to justice; administrative law; and communications, Internet and technology law.

 Adam Pulver litigates a range of cases involving administrative law, consumer rights, civil rights, labor and employment law, and constitutional law.
-He also regularly conducts trainings and provides guidance to other lawyers working on these issues.

 Adrian Shelley is an expert in issues revolving around clean air, environmental and energy policy and all things Texas.
 He has worked in the field of Clean Air Act litigation, as the environmental policy director for a state representative and as the executive director of an air quality and public health nonprofit organization.